-• To address issues with recent employee turnover, we have hired a new Chief Financial Officer and controller.
-We also plan to hire or outsource additional accounting personnel to assist with improving the internal control environment, including a manager of accounting or senior accountant and director of SEC reporting and internal control.
-We expect to continue to evaluate our needs for additional personnel.
-We plan to leverage the services of consulting firms to assist us with strengthening and monitoring of our internal controls processes and documentation.
-We expect to provide enhanced training to existing and new employees in order to enhance the level of communication and understanding of controls with key individuals that provide key information and perform key roles within our financial accounting and reporting group.

-- We have completed installation of a new accounting system and have designed and implemented controls to ensure adequate segregation of duties within our financial reporting function, including the preparation and review of journal entries.
-Specifically, all journal entries now follow an automated workflow that requires an independent review by someone without the ability to post the journal entry. - We have implemented a formal policy to restrict user and priviledged access to financial applications and data to appropriate Company personnel.
-We are currently designing and implementing a process to automate and monitor provisioning of privileged access.
+- To address issues with recent employee turnover, we have hired a new Chief Financial Officer and controller.
+We regularly assess the need for additional accounting personnel to assist with maintaining and improving our internal control environment.
+We have leveraged the services of consulting firms to assist us with strengthening and monitoring of our internal controls processes and documentation.
+In addition, we have provided training to individuals that provide key information and perform key roles within our financial accounting and reporting group in order to enhance the level of understanding and the level of documentation of the performance of internal controls processed. - We have completed installation of a new accounting system and have designed and implemented controls to ensure adequate segregation of duties within our financial reporting function, including the preparation and review of journal entries.
+Specifically, all journal entries now follow an automated workflow that requires an independent review by someone without the ability to post the journal entry. - We have implemented a formal policy to restrict and monitor user and privileged access to financial applications and data to appropriate Company personnel.